Road Scenes Segmentation Across Different Domains by Disentangling Latent Representations: Related Works

-Output-space adaptation has been further pursued resorting to self-training~\cite{zou2018,Zou2019}, where target network predictions in the form of pseudo-labels guide the learning process in a self-supervised manner.
+Output-space adaptation has been further pursued resorting to self-training~\cite{zou2018,Zou2019}, where the learning process is guided (in a self-supervised manner) by pseudo-labels extracted from target network predictions.
 Self-supervision has been proposed in a curriculum learning fashion as well \cite{zhang2017,zhang2020curriculum}.
 First, simple tasks that are less sensitive to domain shift are solved, by inferring some useful properties related to the target domain.
 Then, the extracted information is exploited to address more complex learning tasks (\eg, semantic segmentation).
 Alternatively, some works introduce entropy minimization techniques~\cite{Chen2019,vu2019advent}, which force more confident network predictions over target data, thus encouraging the behavior shown in the supervised source domain.

 \textbf{Latent Space Regularization} has been shown to ease the semantic segmentation tasks in different settings, such as UDA \cite{kang2019contrastive,tian2020domain}, continual learning \cite{michieli2021continual} and few-shot learning \cite{dong2018few,wang2019panet}.
 The idea is to embed additional constraints on feature representations during the training process, enforcing a regular semantic structure on latent spaces of the deep neural classifier.
 In UDA, where target semantic supervision is missing, regularization can be applied in class-conditional manner by relying on the exclusive supervision of source samples, while indirectly propagating its effect to target representations as well.
 Such improved regularity has, in fact, shown to promote generalization properties, leading to statistical alignment between the source and target distributions when regularization is jointly applied over both domains \cite{toldo2020clustering, barbato2021latent}.